Kilian/messenger-demo-viewer/README.md

 <img src="assets/img/me.128.png">

 # Messenger Demo Viewer
-Demo your Facebook Messenger (bot) interaction in a screen without showing the sidebar with all your other personal chats.
+Demo Facebook Messenger (bot) interactions without showing personal chats.
+Hides the sidebar automatically.

 ## Usage
 By default the sidebar is hidden.
-Press `Ctrl + b` or `Cmd + b` to toggle it on and off.
+Press `Ctrl + b` or `Cmd + b` or the menu to toggle it on and off.
 Use Messenger like you normally do.

 ## Installation
-You can download installation packages for all three platforms from the releases page on Github: https://github.com/kilian/messenger-demo-viewer/releases
+Recent downloads for macOS, Windows and Linux available on [the website](https://messenger-demo-viewer.kilianvalkhof.com) or [the releases page on Github](https://github.com/kilian/messenger-demo-viewer/releases)

-To download
+### Development

 ```sh
 git clone https://github.com/Kilian/messenger-demo-viewer.git